 With regards to package inclusions, only the first one, DeWalt DCH273B rotary hammer comes as a tool only.
 The other two, DeWalt DCF885C1 impact drill and DeWalt DCD980M2 driver drill, both come with battery and fast charger.

-However, the rotary hammer comes with other vital components – a 360-degree side handle, depth rod, and a retractable utility hook.
+However, the rotary hammer comes with other vital components – a 360-degree side handle, a depth rod, and a retractable utility hook.

 More so, since it is a rotary hammer, the DeWalt DCH273B is significantly bulky and heavier than the others on the list.
 It weighs 6.35lbs while the impact drill is only 2.8lbs and the driver drill is 5.2lbs.

-When it comes to motor, the impact drill comes with a brushed motor.
+When it comes to motors, the impact drill comes with a brushed motor.
 Both the rotary hammer drill and the driver drill, on the other hand, are built with brushless motors that make the tools perform more efficiently and with more power.

 All of them are 20V cordless tools that need to be powered by 20V lithium-ion batteries.
 With a 20V battery, the DeWalt DCH273B can deliver 2.1 joules of impact energy; DeWalt DCF885 produces the max torque of 1400 in/lbs, while the DeWalt DCD980M2 produces unit watts out.

-To control their drilling speed, each of these tools are engineered with a variable speed trigger.
+To control their drilling speed, each of these tools is engineered with a variable speed trigger.
 Regardless, the rotary hammer drill can deliver the max speed of 1100 RPM, 2800 RPM for the impact drill, and 2000 RPM for the driver drill.

 At this point, we hope that you can now distinguish what type of drill you really need for your task or project – whether a hammer drill, an impact drill, or a driver drill.
 You should also be able to tell how each one functions differently from the other.

-Even more, we hope that you find the drill you’re looking from the ones we presented above.
+Even more, we hope that you find the drill you’re looking for from the ones we presented above.
 Worry not, because all three drills we have here are of great quality considering that they are all manufactured by DeWalt.
 Each drill we have here can get the job done as you would expect it to.

 To make it even better, should you receive a defective unit, the DeWalt tools here are covered by a 3-year limited warranty.